grizlikot/WordsCounterApp/README.md

 3. Get results
 4. Refresh button allows to clear all fields and data

-# What should be additionally added
+# What is missing right now
 1. Unit tests
 2. Spring exception handlers
 3. Docker